FunnyDewd/slim-in-the-middle/README.md

 # A Middleman Template

-I use this often for prototyping web applications.
+A Middleman template for prototyping web applications.

 ## What's inside?
-It's as close to the default Middleman template as I could keep it, for familiarity sake, with these mods:
+It's as close to the default Middleman template with the following add-ons:

 * [Slim Templates](www.slim-lang.com)
 * [Susy Grid](susy.oddbird.net)